 Restricted cash also represents escrows held for borrowers and investors under servicing and appraisal agreements relating to mortgage loans, funds held by warehouse banks in accordance with loan purchase agreements and funds held in escrow for certain real estate construction development projects.
-Additionally, the Company elected to fund its medical benefit safe-harbor limit based on 35% of the qualified direct costs for the preceding year, and has included this amount as a component of restricted cash.
+Additionally, the Company elected to maintain its medical benefit fund without change from the prior year and has included this amount as a component of restricted cash.
 These restricted cash items are for the Company's life insurance and mortgage segments.